-There is thus a point of view from which the lives.

-of Indian women may be considered as a vast cooperation of the race to perform necessary labour, dignifying it meanwhile by every association of refinement, tenderness, and self-respect. .
-And it might almost be claimed that the orthodox Hindu household is the only one in the world which combines a high degree of civilisation with the complete elimination of any form of domestic slavery.
+There is thus a point of view from which the lives of Indian women may be considered as a vast co-operation of the race to perform necessary labour. dignifying it meanwhile by every association of refinement, tenderness, and self-respect.
+And it might also be claimed that the orthodox Hindu household is the only one in the world which combines a high degree of civilisation with the complete elimination of any form of domestic slavery.
 Certainly slavery in Asia, under the régimes of great religious systems, has never meant what Europe and America have made of it.
-There are still living persons who were bought in their childhood as Golams by Rajput and Bengali families.
+There are still living persons who were bought in their childhood as Ghulams by Rajputni and Bengali families.
 These were orphans, brought up and educated along with the children of the household, but made useful in minor ways.
 It never occurred to any one that when the days of wage-earning arrived, the quondam master and mistress had any claim whatever upon the emoluments of their dependents, yet they could not be held to have done their duty until they had married and settled them in life appropriately.
 It is a curious consequence of this humanity of custom that the word "slave" cannot be made to sting the Asiatic consciousness, as it does the European.

 As one travels through regions not yet exhausted by famine, the signs of Indian peasant happiness become familiar to the eye.
-The mud homestead, built on its high plinth with deep verandahs, decently thatched or tiled, and almost hidden in clusters of cocoanut palms, bamboos, and plantains, the stretch of green with its grazing cows, or rice-fields and mango orchards, the unbroken dome of blue, edged off, on the horizon, by the tremulous line of foliage where new bamboos veil some fresh village or farmhouse, such is the picture beloved by the Indian heart.
-Even in the distant cities, every festival-day brings back its memory; for the jars of water, with cocoanuts for lids, and the green shoots of plantain, standing against the pillars, with the garlands of mango-leaves above the doorway, are the "auspicious," and therefore universal decoration.
+The mud homestead. built on its high plinth with deep verandahs, decently thatched or tiled, and almost hidden in clusters of cocoanut palms, bamboos, and plantains, the stretch of green with its grazing cows, or rice-fields and mango orchards, the unbroken dome of blue, edged off, on the horizon, by the tremulous line of foliage where new bamboos veil some fresh village or farmhouse, such is the picture beloved by the Indian heart.
+Even in the distant cities, every festival-day brings-back its memory; for the jars of water, with cocoanuts for lids, and the green shoots of plantain, standing against the pillars, with the garlands of mango-leaves above the doorway, are the "auspicious," and therefore universal decoration.

-It is her longing for this natural setting of grove, river, and meadow, that makes the housewife so contented with the severe architectural form of her home, bidding her seek for no irrelevant decorative detail.
-The Indian does not live in whom the passion for nature is not conscious and profound.
-And the marble palaces of Rajputana and the North, in which buildings are made beautiful, instead of having beautiful things put into them, are directly related, through this ideal, to the peasant cottages and farmhouses of Bengal.
+It is her longing for this natural setting of grove, river, and meadow, that makes the housewife so contented with the severe architectural form of her home, bidding her seek for no irrelevant decorative.
+The Indian does not live in whom the Indian does not live in whom the marble palaces of Rajputana and the North, which buildings are made beautiful, instead of related, through this ideal, to the peasant cottages and farmhouses of Bengal.

 Indeed, if we would draw the life of an Indian woman truly, it is in a long series of peasant pictures that it must be outlined.
-Every plant, flower, fruit, in its own season, calls up some historic or poetic association.
-Under the kodhumba tree, whose blossoms occur in stiff balls, like those of our plane, stood Krishna, playing on the flute.
-In the magnificent shade and coolness of the bo-the tree whose leaves are so delicately poised that they quiver like those of our aspen, even in the stillest noon-Buddha, in the heart of the night, attained Nirvana.
-The soft sirisha flower that "can bear the weight of bees, but not of humming-birds," reminds one of all exquisite and tender things-the lips of a woman, the heart of a child, and so on.
-The amloki fruit is not only wholesome and delicious for household use, making thework of preserving it an act of merit, but its very name is famous throughout Buddhist Asia, carrying one back to the great age when it was a constant architectural ornament.
-The fragrance of the mangoblossom is one of the five arrows of Cupid's bow.
-The custard-apple was the favourite fruit of Sita.
+Every plant, flower, fruit, in its own season, calls up some historic or poetic Under the kodhumba tree, whose association. blossoms occur in stiff balls, like those of our plane, stood Krishna, playing on the flute. magnificent shade and coolness of the bo-the tree whose leaves are so delicately poised that they quiver like those of our aspen, even in the stillest' noon-Buddha, in the heart of the night, attained Nirvana.
+The soft sirisha flower that "can bear the weight of bees, but not of humming-birds," reminds one of all exquisite and tender things-the lips of a woman, the heart of a child, and so on apple was the favourite fruit of Sita.